 If your payment is late, Hydro‑Québec applies administration charges to the unpaid portion of your bill.
 These charges are calculated using the interest rate in effect on the due date, from that date until your payment is received.
 Charges are also applied each time your cheque, online payment or preauthorized debit is refused by your financial institution.

 The EPP lets you spread your annual electricity costs over 12 months without any fees.
 Your monthly installment is based on an estimate of your consumption and is adjusted annually according to your actual consumption.
-With PAD, you authorize Hydro‑Québec to automatically withdraw the amount of your electricity bill from your bank account.
-Online Billing allows you to access your bill online.
-You can register for any of these services in your Customer Space and consult the applicable terms at www.hydroquebec.com.
+With PAD, you authorize Hydro Québec to automatically withdraw the amount of your electricity bill from your bank account.
+With Online Billing, get an e-mail notification whenever a new bill is issued.
+You can sign up for any of these services in your Customer Space and consult the applicable terms at www.hydroquebec.com.

 Hydro‑Québec may require a deposit or payment guarantee as a condition for entering into a new electricity service contract, or for any existing contract in certain circumstances.
 The deposit amount corresponds to the highest estimated billing amount for two consecutive months.

 If you can’t pay your bill by the due date, you can ask Hydro‑Québec to propose an arrangement allowing you to spread your payments over a longer period of time.
 To negotiate such an arrangement, visit www.hydroquebec.com or contact customer services by calling the telephone number on your bill.

 If an electricity bill is past due, Hydro‑Québec has the right to interrupt service.
 In such a case, an overdue notice, followed by a notice of interruption of service, will be sent before power is cut.
 Service can be cut off at any premises for which the account holder is responsible.
 If the survival of someone in your household depends on the use of an electrical device such as a respirator, it is your responsibility to notify us immediately.